 In 2014 and beyond, there was a myriad of innocent, young, black citizens killed, frequently by police officers, resulting in media coverage, public outrage, and growing protests.
-The killings of Michael Brown in Ferguson, Eric Garner in New York City, and Tamir Rice in Cleveland are but a few examples of the victims of the violence and culture of prejudice and profiling.
+The killings of Michael Brown in Ferguson, Eric Garner in New York City, and Tamir Rice in Cleveland are only a few examples of the victims of the violence and culture of prejudice and profiling.
 With each death, the public outrage grew—as did the protests.
 We frequently saw visions of the protests in cities across America on the evening news, and still, the number of deaths grew as did the protests, often becoming more violent or militaristic in nature.
 The Black Lives Matter movement grew and gained national recognition.
 The movement became more active over time, regularly holding protests against police violence, killing of black people, and broader issues of racial profiling, police brutality, and racial inequality in the United States criminal justice system.

-Before delving into my issues of concern, I want to state, once again, that I firmly believe in the movement to reduce police violence against the Black community, reduce racial profiling, and promote the transparency necessary in our police and government agencies.
+Before delving into my concerns, I want to state, once again, that I firmly believe in the movement to reduce police violence against the Black community, reduce racial profiling, and promote the transparency necessary in our police and government agencies.
 With the abolishment of slavery, the long and hard fight of the Civil Rights Movement, and the election of our first African-American president, we like to think that we have moved beyond the prejudice and discrimination of our past.
-Sadly hate, prejudice, and fear of others different from ourselves are very much alive today.
+Sadly, hate, prejudice, and fear of others different from ourselves are very much alive today.
 The need to reduce discrimination and excessive violence against the African American community today has prompted the need for the Black Lives Matter movement.

-However, leaders of the movement made a decision to include in the platform, issues beyond its original goal, resulting in discrimination against those who have time-and-again been an ally and a great supporter of their cause, the Jewish community.
+However, leaders of the movement made a decision to include in the platform, issues beyond its original goal, resulting in discrimination against those who have time-and-again been an ally and a great supporter of their cause: the Jewish community.

 Historically, the American Jewish community has been active in the Civil Rights Movement.
 Cooperation between the two communities peaked after World War II.
 The Jewish community, through their newspapers and other media, started to draw parallels between the experience of African Americans in the South and the Jewish Exodus from Egypt.
 They focused on how both groups would benefit from a society free of religious, racial, and ethnic restrictions.
 The American Jewish Committee, American Jewish Congress, and Anti-Defamation League all played significant roles in the movement against racial prejudice.
 They made substantial financial contributions to several organizations like the NAACP, made up approximately fifty percent of the civil rights lawyers in the south, and half of all the white protesters who went to Mississippi to challenge the Jim Crowe laws in 1964.
 In the landmark ruling of the infamous Brown v.
-Board of Education case, the Supreme Court accepted the research of two married, black sociologists named Kenneth Clark and Mamie Clark that found segregation gave black children the impression that they would aways be inadequate.
+Board of Education case, the Supreme Court accepted the research of two married, black sociologists named Kenneth Clark and Mamie Clark that found segregation gave black children the impression that they would always be inadequate.
 The Clarks’ study had been commissioned by the American Jewish Committee.

 [Israel is] a state that practices systematic discrimination and has maintained a military occupation of Palestine for decades.